gauntface/web-push-book/src/_content/chapter-04/01-triggering-push.md

 ##### Authorization

-The value we pass in as the *Authorization* header is a JSON web token.
+The value we pass in as the *Authorization* header is a JSON Web Token.

-A [JSON web token](https://jwt.io/) (or JWT for short) is basically a way of sending a message to a third party in such a way that if they have your public key, they can decrypt part of your JWT and validate that it's from you because only you could sign it with your secret private key.
+A [JSON web token](https://jwt.io/) (or JWT for short) is basically a way of sending a message to a third party such that if they have your public key, they can decrypt part of a JWT and validate that it's from you because only you could sign it with the matching private key.

-There are a host of libraries on [https://jwt.io/](https://jwt.io/) that can doing the signing for you and I'd recommend you do that where you can.
+There are a host of libraries on [https://jwt.io/](https://jwt.io/) that can do the signing for you and I'd recommend you do that where you can.
+Here we'll cover what signing a JWT does.

 ###### How Does JWT Work?